garth-c/r_exploratory_classification_modeling/README.md

 The advantage of using Cramer's V for this is it adjusts the Chi-Square results for the sample size and then scales the output to an easily interpretable value between zero and one.
 Overall, it is an excellent measurement tool of the effect size for Chi-Square results.

 The next task is to explore the potential numeric to categorical associations for potential multicolinearity.
 The idea with this method is that if the mean ranks for the numeric variables are statistically significantly different between the groups (categorical variables) then the correlation between the variables is strong and should be considered for potential removal due to multicolinearity concerns.
-Note that categorical data does not 100% meet the underlying data assumption for a Kruskal test, but I am considering this to be an acceptable'off-label' usage for this test.
-As an example, I selected a few notional variables that I thought would be good examples of highly correlated variables in this area.
-One such example is shown below.
+- Note that categorical data does not 100% meet the underlying data assumption for a Kruskal test, but I am considering this to be an acceptable'off-label' usage for this test.
+- As an example, I selected a few notional variables that I thought would be good examples of highly correlated variables in this area.
+One such example is shown below:

 ```